pushkarv/machine-learning/projects/capstone/proposal.md

 _(approx. 1 paragraph)_

 The problem is to detect distracted driving behaviors in camera images and classify driver behavior as being in one of a pre-defined set of behavior classes, such as normal driving, texting, and drinking, for a total of 10 different classes.
 The camera images can be processed using deep learning, in particular Convolutional Neural Networks (CNN), and classification accuracy can be measured to gauge effectiveness of the model.
+Based on the effectiveness of the model, in reality, the model can be deployed in camera mounted devices within cars to warn users when distracted driving behavior is detected.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_